The Cambridge Chop House – Cambridge

 Haddock fish cake

 My mum has the haddock fish cake with crushed new potatoes, spinach, and a creamy caper sauce.
-My step dad and sister had the roast beef.
-This was basically a roast dinner which was very well received.
+My step dad and sister had roast beef (basically a roast dinner).
 The yorkies were a little over done but otherwise an overall flawless meal.

-A nice little detail I noticed was going into the toilet and hearing Blackadder being played over the speakers.
-I couldn’t help but laugh at this as it is one of my favourite comedies.
+I noticed a nice touch as I was going into the toilet, with Blackadder being played over the speakers.
+I couldn’t help but laugh at this as it is one of my favourite British

-Instead of dessert I decided to opt for a cheese board.
+Instead of dessert, I decided to opt for a cheese board.
 You get a selection of 3-4 cheeses with a side of grapes and celery.
-There was a very stingy selection of crackers/biscuits which came with it, so we had to order more.
-The staff were more than happy to supply these without any trouble.
+This came with a painfully stingy selection of crackers/biscuits, so we had to order more.
+The staff were more than happy to supply these without any trouble, so do not hesitate to ask for more.

-You are able to pick any cheeses you want for the cheese board, which I thought was great.
+You are able to pick any cheese you want for the cheese board.
 My repertoire of cheese knowledge is not great but they were able to supply everything I requested.

 Sticky toffee pudding with ice cream